team401/Docs/docs/Programming/AprilTags.md

----
-title: Using AprilTags
-parent: Vision
-grand_parent: Programming
-has_children: false
-layout: home
----

 # Using AprilTags
-{: .no_toc }

 AprilTags are a vital part of the modern FRC control system.
 They allow a robot to localize itself on the field without relying on dead-reckoning.
 Use the topics on this document to set up a robust AprilTag localization system.

 ## PhotonVision

 Team 401 uses a piece of open-source software called [PhotonVision](https://photonvision.org) to run our vision pipeline.
 We recommend reading their [docs](https://docs.photonvision.org/en/latest) to learn how to set it up for your year.
-Also feel free to read [Common PhotonVision Problems]({{ site.baseurl }}/Programming/PhotonVision-Problems.html).
+Also feel free to read [Common PhotonVision Problems](../PhotonVision-Problems).

 ## Overlayroot